The Department of Veteran Affairs offers financial assistance to war-era veterans and their surviving spouses called Aid and Attendance.

-The 2018 reimbursement rates for the A&A Pension Program for those within a Nursing Home Facility or Licensed Assisted Living or Memory Care Community can provide up to $1,830 per month to a veteran, $1,436 to a well Veteran with an ill spouse, $1,176 per month to a surviving spouse, $2,169 per month to a Veteran and spouse and $2837 to a couple who are both Veterans.
-In addition to having served for 90 days with one day during active wartime, there are both medical and financial eligibility requirements.
+The 2022 reimbursement rates for the A&A Pension Program for those within an Assisted Living or Specialized Memory Care Community can provide up to $2050 per month to a veteran, $1318 per month to a surviving spouse, and $2,431 per month to a Veteran and spouse.

 Read More Articles on Veteran Care in New Hampshire and Federal Benefits.